Dvorane, Suva Reka

-Dvoran (Dvorane, Bungajë) is a village in the Suhareka municipality in the disputed region of Kosovo.
+Dvoran (Dvorane, Bungajë) is a village in the Suhareka municipality in the Republic of Kosovo.
 It has 140 inhabitants, all Albanian according to the 2011 census.

 Etymology

 According to tradition, the village name is derived from dvorovi (Serbian for "courts"), because there were many in the village during the time of Emperor Dušan.

 Geography

 The village lies in the valley sides of the Vrellë (Sopi, Lleshan rivers), on the left tributary of the Topluga, about nine kilometres southeast of Suharekë.
 It lies in the eastern part of the Prizrenski Podgor, at the foot of Rusenica in the Sharr Mountains.
 It is directly east of Mushtisht.
 The village is between 580 and 620 metres higher than sea level.